Is Cancer Hereditary? What You Need To Know

 First of all, we should clarify that cancer definitely has a genetic component.
-But just because it’s genetic doesn’t mean that it is “hereditary.”
+But just because it has a genetic component, doesn’t mean that it is “hereditary.”

-Currently, this disease is so common that most of us almost certainly have a relative who is sick.
+Currently, this disease is so common that most of us almost certainly have a relative who is suffering from it.
 Or perhaps someone in your life has gone through the toughest test and, sadly, not been able to overcome it.

 But as some experts have said, there are certain types of cancer that seem to be more common within some families.

 Obesity across many generations or the use of tobacco products are factors that can determine your potential risk.

 On the other hand, we also know that there are different types of cancer that are more likely to be inherited through your family tree.